SMSC

 Spiritual

-Spiritual development is shown by their:
+Spiritual development is evident in pupil’s:

-- Beliefs, religious or otherwise, which inform their perspective on life and their interest in and respect for different people’s feelings and values
+• Beliefs, religious or otherwise, which inform their perspective on life and their interest in and respect for different people’s feelings and values

-- Sense of enjoyment and fascination in learning about themselves, others and the world around them, including the intangible
+• Sense of enjoyment and fascination in learning about themselves, others and the world around them, including the intangible.

-- Use of imagination and creativity in their learning
+• Use of imagination and creativity in their learning

-- Willingness to reflect on their experiences.
+• Willingness to reflect on their experiences.

 Exploring the world around them